-Please sign and share our open letter in protest against the Defence and Security Equipment International (DSEI) arms fair in London this September – as we fight to stop the sale of arms to countries complicit in mass human rights abuses.
+The letter urges the UK Secretary of State for International Trade to stop supporting arms fairs such as the Defence and Security Equipment International (DSEI), and to stop granting licences for the sale of arms to countries complicit in mass human rights abuses.

 The UK is the world’s second largest exporter of arms, with a recent judgement in the Court of Appeal deeming its sale of certain arms to Saudi Arabia that were subsequently used in the war in Yemen to be unlawful.
 DSEI is one of the world’s largest arms fairs, with arms companies such as BAE Systems ‘exhibiting’ their wares to representatives from countries such as Saudi Arabia, Turkey and Israel.

 Thank you to everyone who joined us in speaking out!

 If you would like to keep updated with our work on Arms, Conflict & Health you can join our email list using the form below.

 - 50th state ratification of the Nuclear Ban Treaty marks a significant milestone for a global movement - October 25, 2020

 - CAAT Reading Group – Coronavirus & The Arms Trade - August 24, 2020